aaron-nuy/Voxel-Game-Demo/README.md

 # Voxel-Game-Demo
  A Minecraft like game with basic rendering, movement, block placement..
 All made from scratch
- The code is a disastrous mess and is anything but elegant, yet it works well enough and isn't terribly unreadable
+ The code is a bit messy but not that difficult to understand

- This project was just a challenge I made for myself while also a way to learn graphics programminng on the side, so manage expectation..

- As of 29/12/2021 I don't believe that I'll ever continue to work on this in the future, though there still is a lot of work that needs to be done
+ As of 29/12/2021 I'm not planning to continue working on this in the future, though it's far from being in a finished state

  Solution file for VS22 is included